 Dental implants are a great option for patients interested in replacing their missing teeth with something that looks and feels natural.
 Dental implants come in various sizes, levels of quality, and designs.
 Still, they all serve the same purpose: to replace missing teeth with artificial teeth using one piece of titanium and a crown.

-At Grove Street Family Dentistry, we specialize in dental implant restoration.
-Our dental implant specialists are highly trained to provide the highest quality of care for your dental needs.
+At Grove Street Family Dentistry, we specialize in dental implant restoration and are highly trained to provide the highest quality of care for your dental needs.

 Dental Implant Materials

 Titanium is the most common dental implant material.
 It has a low cost and is biocompatible.
 Titanium can be used in all types of dental bridges, anterior and posterior restorations, and fixed partial dentures.